 The World Trade Organisation says by 2030, 1.8 billion people will travel every year.
 Low prices, global connections, and up-to-date travel news at the top of our fingers on the internet means travel will not be a luxury, but an essential part of life.

 Those 1.8 billion travelers will spend 7.2 trillion dollars on accommodation, food, entertainment, excursions, and flights, and Turkey wants a slice of the pie because it will contribute heavily towards its economy and employment, to name just a few benefits.

-Whereas other sectors like imports, exports, energy, and finance can bring in the money, the fast-moving pace of the travel industry means the money is free flowing, and more importantly, tourists are great word of mouth advertisers.
+Whereas other sectors like imports, exports, energy, and finance can bring in the money, the fast-moving pace of the travel industry means the money is free-flowing, and more importantly, tourists are the great word of mouth advertisers.
 The benefits are just too enormous to ignore this opportunity but how can they achieve it?

 Principal Strategies of the Turkey Tourism 2023 Vision Plan